vbauer/jackdaw/README.md

 }
 ```

-`@Builder` lets you automatically produce the code required to have your class be instantiable with code such as:
+`@JBuilder` lets you automatically produce the code required to have your class be instantiable with code such as:
 ```java
 CompanyBuilder.create()
     .id(1)